MomoWZ/CitiBike-Challenge/README.md

 ### Map with start data - filter with month and member type
 <img src="/image/tableau_story.png" height="400" width="400" />

+First of all, I present a basic density map using start stations data, filter with month and member type.
+From the first glance, people would see the place with heavy density is around the Harborside at the port.
+It shows a trend that a lot of people use Citi bike as a connection for tire daily commute. <br>

 ### Average Travel Time
 <img src="/image/travel_time.png" />